DanielaFehlow/danielafehlow/README.md

 ### A little about me

-As a development student, seeing projects taking shape is what I love, it's amazing to be abI’m currently studying Systems Analysis and development at college and i'm always learning about HTML, CSS, JS, APPIAN and REACT.

-• 👩‍🍳 Fun fact: I love to cook.

-• 💛 I love technology, reading books, watching series, movies,going to the movies and play video game. 🎮 I also love to travel. ✈️

-### A little about me

-A little about me
 As a development and cyber Security student, seeing projects taking shape is what I love, it's amazing to be able to learn more and more, use creativity and know how much I can improve people's experience through this, it's what makes me love even more working with the technology and Cyber Security.
 As a professional, I am always looking to improve my performance to achieve my goals.

 In life I value friendships and family, I value being always present to enjoy every moment with the people I love.